CodeDoesGood/iOS-Style-Guide/README.md

 ```

 ## Optionals
-- Force-Unwrapping (using the bang ! operator to unwrap an optional), and Force Casting (using `as!`) is not allowed _at all_ except in tests or when creating cells (simply to save you from writing unnecessary code).
+- Force-Unwrapping (using the bang ! operator to unwrap an optional), and Force Casting (using `as!`) is not allowed _at all_ except in tests.
+The _Reusable_ pod is included in the sample project to make creating cells faster and not need to force unwrap.
+Leads are welcome to remove it and use a different method such as _CellRepresentable_ or your own solution.
 - Only IBOutlets may be Implicity Unwrapped (`@IBOutlet weak var titleLabel: UILabel!`).
 \* Watch when you use Xcode's "fix-it" option on compiler errors as it will often default to Force-Unwrapping.